alexcasalboni/aws-lambda-power-tuning/README.md

 * **cleaner**: delete all the previously generated aliases and versions
 * **finalizer**: compute the optimal power value (current logic: lowest average cost per invocation)

 Initializer, cleaner and finalizer are executed only once, while the executor is used by N parallel branches of the state machine (one for each configured power value).
-By default, the executor will execute the given Lambda Function `num` consecutive times, but you can enable parallel invocation by setting `enableParallel` to `true`.
+By default, the executor will execute the given Lambda Function `num` consecutive times, but you can enable parallel invocation by setting `parallelInvocation` to `true`.
+Please note that the total invocation time should stay below 300 seconds (5 min), which means that the average duration of your functions should stay below 3 seconds with `num=100`, 30 seconds with `num=10`, and so on.

 ## Contributing
 Contributors and PRs are always welcome!